syndesisio/syndesis/staging/README.md

 oc create sa syndesis-deployer oc sa get-token syndesis-deployer

-# Take this token and insert it to the followin circle-builds
+# Take this token and insert it to the following circle-builds
-# as environment variable OPENSHIFT_TOKEN:
+# as environment variable OPENSHIFT_TOKEN
 # - https://circleci.com/gh/syndesisio/syndesis-ui/edit#env-vars
+# Also check that there is an OPENSHIFT_APISERVER env var (pointing to the staging installation)

+# Grant jenkins user from syndesis-ci project the proper rights:
+oc adm policy add-role-to-user admin system:serviceaccount:syndesis-ci:jenkins -n syndesis-staging
 ```